 One of the first questions to ask the estate agent when you are looking at a property to buy, is why the owner is selling.
 The estate agent doesn’t have to answer, but if you’re lucky they might hint at the circumstances.
-You might find out the owner is desperate to sell, perhaps because work is taking them overseas, and so would accept a lower price
+You might find out the owner is desperate to sell, perhaps because work is taking them overseas, and so would accept a lower price.

 Is there anything that you should know about the house if you were buying?
 The big fear if you are buying is that you are missing out some big negative factor that others know about.
 Is the local train station about to close?
 A sewerage plant opening up nearby?
 Or are the next door neighbours the family from hell?
 People have been known to move into the homes of convicted mass-murderers without knowing – but you can bet they wish they had known.
 If you have any doubts about a house, ask next door neighbours or local shop-keepers what they think.

 How has the property’s value changed in the last few years?

 Any local plans that could affect us as homeowners?